Aperiodic and linearly repetitive Lorentz gases of finite horizon are not exponentially mixing: The structure of linearly repetitive sets

 If $\{C_n\}$ is a decreasing sequence of local transversals with diameter going to zero and $\{\mathcal{B}_n\}$ is a tower system, then \textbf{$\{\mathcal{B}_n\}$ is adapted to $\{C_n\}$} if we have that $\mathcal{B}_n = \{C_{n,i}[D_{n,i}]\}_{i=1}^{k_n}$ such that $C_n = \bigcup_i C_{n,i}$.
 In such case define

-The numbers $m_{i,j}^{(n)}$ are the entries of a $k_{n-1}\times k_{n}$ matrix, called the \textbf{transition matrix}.
-Since each local transversal $C_{n,i}$ is defined by the translation-equivalence class of some cluster $P_{n,i}$, these numbers record the number of clusters of type $P_{n-1,j}$ which are found in the cluster of type $P_{n,i}$.
+The numbers $m_{i,j}^{(n)}$ are the entries of a $k_{n}\times k_{n-1}$ matrix, called the \textbf{transition matrix}.
+Since each local transversal $C_{n,i}$ is defined by the translation-equivalence class of some cluster $P_{n,i}$ (not necessarily an $R$-cluster) with a choice of a point of the cluster being the origin, these numbers record the number of clusters of type $P_{n-1,j}$ which are found in the cluster of type $P_{n,i}$.

 Given a box decomposition $\mathcal{B} = \{C_i[D_i]\}_{i=1}^k$ its \textbf{internal and external radii} are defined respectively as